LAB02-Research/DeepL-Translator/README.md

 Please consult their individual licensing if you plan to use any of their code.

-DeepL Translator released under the [MIT license](https://opensource.org/licenses/MIT).
+DeepL Translator is released under the [MIT license](https://opensource.org/licenses/MIT).

-LAB02 Research is not in any way affiliated to DeepL, and does not receive any commisions or other payment for developing this application.
+**LAB02 Research is not in any way affiliated to DeepL, and does not receive any commisions or other payment for developing this application.**

 ---